Table of Contents

 Which type of grant should I apply to?

-We encourage you to submit proposals for whichever type of grant (Initiation, Acceleration or Constellation) you think most closely fits your potential project.
+We encourage you to submit proposals for whichever grant track (Initiation, Exploration, or Constellation) you think most closely fits your potential project.
 Look through the descriptions and proposal elements in the RFP to gain a better sense of each.
 If it would be helpful, we are happy to have a short conversation to help you decide.
-Email us at planetarysolutions@yale.edu
+Email us at planetarysolutions@yale.edu.

 My idea could fit into all three types of grants.
 Can I submit proposals to them all?

-There is no limit to the number of proposals you can submit or to the types of grants you can submit a proposal to.
+There is no limit to the number of proposals you can submit or the grant tracks you can submit a proposal to.
 We encourage folks who are interested in submitting the same idea at multiple levels to do so.
-Think carefully about what type of grant best fits your work at this stage and tailor your proposal for each grant level you apply for.
-As part of the review process, we will cross check and determine how the work gets funded in cases where an idea is submitted to and selected by committees reviewing multiple proposal types for the same underlying project.
+Think carefully about what track best fits your work at this stage and tailor your proposal for each track you apply for.
+As part of the review process, we will cross check and determine how the work gets funded, in cases where an idea is submitted to and selected by committees reviewing proposals in multiple tracks for the same underlying project.

 Yes!
 If your previous proposal was not selected for funding, you are welcome to submit it again, though we encourage you to update it based on feedback have you received.
 You are also welcome to apply with a new proposal!

-I received a YPS Seed Grant in the past.
-Can I apply for a new project?
+I received a YPS Grant in the past.
+Can I apply with a new project?

 Yes!
-We welcome proposals for new projects, regardless of whether, or how many times, you have received past funding.
+We welcome proposals for new projects, regardless of whether you have received past funding for other projects.

 Can I participate in and/or submit more than one proposal?